Tide Logo

 It’s time to recap what you’ve learned so far.
 Test your skills with this quick quiz from Take Five to get a refresher on how to protect yourself and your business from fraud.

-APP fraud: how to beat a common scam targeting UK businesses
+Want to keep the momentum going?
+Learn more about APP fraud: how to beat a common scam targeting UK businesses in our other post.

-Tide is about doing what you love.
-That’s why we’re trusted by 1 million sole traders, freelancers and limited companies throughout the UK.
+Tide is built by business owners for business owners.
+That’s why we’re trusted by over 1 million sole traders, freelancers, and limited companies worldwide.

 Open an account